-Every year, the audit committee reviews the auditors' audit plan and considers the auditors' observations on an ongoing basis.
+Every year, the audit committee reviews the internal and external auditors' audit plans and considers the auditors' observations on an ongoing basis.
 The board of directors and the audit committee also receive summary audit reports.
-The company's auditors participated in one board meeting and in seven meetings of the audit committee.
-At least once a year, the board of directors meets the company's auditor without the CEO or any other member of the management group being present.
+The company's external auditors attended one board meeting and five meetings of the audit committee.
+At least once a year, the board of directors meets the company's auditors without the CEO or any other member of the management group present.

-As of 31 December 2018, the assessment is that the control activities relating to internal control of the financial reporting are adequate.
+As of 31 December 2021, the assessment is that the control activities relating to internal control of the financial reporting are adequate.